 Graduate Certificate Quantum Computing Courses

-QCI400 Overview of Quantum Computing (2 credits)
+QCI400 Overview of Quantum Computing (3 credits)

-QCI401 Mathematical Foundations of Quantum Computing (3 credits)
+QCI402 Mathematical Foundations of Quantum Computing (3 credits)

 This course provides a rigorous introduction to the mathematical foundations of quantum mechanics and quantum computing, which form the basis for understanding and designing quantum algorithms and quantum information protocols.
 Students proficient in linear algebra can test out of this course.
-Prerequisite: None

 QCI501 Qubits, Quantum Gates and Quantum Circuits (3 credits)

-This course provides an introduction to the principles of quantum computing and its underlying qubits, quantum gates, and quantum circuits.
-Students will learn the fundamental concepts of quantum mechanics necessary for understanding quantum computing, including the principles of superposition, entanglement, and measurement.
-Prerequisite: Co-Requisite: QCI401
+This course introduces the foundational principles of quantum computing, focusing on qubits, quantum gates, and quantum circuits.
+Students will explore key quantum mechanics concepts essential for understanding quantum computation, including superposition, entanglement, and measurement, providing a solid foundation for further study in the field.

 QCI521 Foundational Quantum Algorithms (3 credits)